Toxin Free Milk Paint || How To Make Toxin Free Paint

 Instructions

-2. Let sit for 24 hours to allow milk to curdle.
-This will seperate the milk curds from the whey.
+- Let the Milk Curdle: Allow the mixture to sit undisturbed for 24 hours.
+During this time, the milk will curdle, separating the milk curds from the whey.

-10. Add your dried pigment to your curds a little at a time until you achieve the color you desire.
-Bear in mind that your paint will dry a bit darker than your mixture.
+- Add Pigment: Gradually add your chosen pigment to the curds, stirring a little at a time.
+Mix well until you reach the desired color.
+Keep in mind that the paint will dry slightly darker than it appears when mixed.

 One thing that CAN be really nice about the powdered kind is the ability to mix colors.